DNAbased/DataFramed/README.md

 # Version 0.1 (see projects)

 Python?
 R?
-Both?<br>
+Julia?<br>
-Contrasts some oft-used relevant commands from the two.<br>
+Contrasts some oft-used relevant commands from these languages.<br>
 Mainly for working with dataframes.

 ## Python